 Heywood Wakefield is a well-known furniture maker from the early 1820s!
 Unbelievably, the company is still in operation but they use a different name now and produce outdoor furniture.

 Anyway, I sanded the backs of the desks by hand being careful around the Heywood Wakefield desk label.

-Next, I cleaned the ink wells carefully with small wire and brass brushes, #0000 steel wood and the pointed edge of my chisel for the groove in the ink well.
+Next, I cleaned the ink wells carefully with a small wire and brass brushes, #0000 steel wood, and the pointed edge of my chisel for the groove in the ink well.

 The ink well on the top has been cleaned, the one on the bottom still needs some love 🙂

 preserving the story